 Genentech Access Solutions is dedicated to helping you understand your insurance coverage and assistance options.
 This can help you get the Genentech medicine your doctor prescribed.
 There may be assistance for people taking Genentech medicines who have:

 - A commercial insurance plan (such as one you get through your employer or through a Health Insurance Marketplace like HealthCare.gov)

 - A public insurance plan (such as Medicare or Medicaid)

 To find out which of our assistance options is right for you, visit Genentech-Access.com/Erivedge/patients or call (888) 249-4918.

 How should I take Erivedge?

-It’s very important to make sure you take Erivedge exactly as your doctor tells you.
+It’s very important to make sure you take Erivedge capsule exactly as your doctor tells you.

 Here are a few things to remember:

 - Take 1 capsule every day, with or without food

 - Be sure to swallow the capsule whole